Devrajj-14/BridgeLabz_Java/README.md

 - **27-Jan-2026 (Mon):** Reconstructed the Git repository by reorganizing folder structure, cleaning unused files, and fixing commit inconsistencies
 - **28-Jan-2026 (Tue):** Installed and configured IntelliJ IDEA; imported pending repositories and verified execution of all Java programs including Java Constructors, Instance vs. Class Variables, Access Modifiers Level 1 Lab Practice
+- **29-Jan-2026 (Wed):** Completed and submitted all pending Java lab assignments; verified compilation and execution of each program and finalized project structure for smooth runs
+- **30-Jan-2026 (Thu):** Designed and practiced various UML diagrams including Class, Use Case, Sequence, and Activity diagrams to understand relationships and system flow
+- **31-Jan-2026 (Fri):** Implemented and tested inheritance programs in Java covering single, multilevel, and hierarchical inheritance with method overriding